royalsflush/codeforces/980_div_1/README.md

 3,4,3,3,1,2 --> even worse
 Etc...

-I'll try to implement that in C++ first
+I'll try to implement that in C++ first.
+Update: I got two solutions working now, one for Python and one for C++.
+And now three: and additional Golang one.